-Auto CMS template engine's loop mechanism
+Anqi CMS template engine loop mechanism

-When we need to traverse a list or array provided by Auto CMS, we use{% for item in collection %}such a structure.
-Here,collectionrepresents the array or list variable that needs to be traversed, whereasitemis the temporary variable for the current item in each iteration.
-Inside the loop body, we can use{{ item.属性名 }}to access the various data of the current project.
-For example, to output the title of each article in the article list, we can define aarchivesvariable to receive the article list, then use{{ item.Title }}Get the title.
+When we need to traverse a list or array provided by Anqi CMS, we use{% for item in collection %}such a structure.
+Here is thecollectionrepresent the array or list variable to be traversed, anditemis the temporary variable for each item in the loop.
+Within the loop, we can use{{ item.属性名 }}In order to access the various data items of the current project.
+For example, to output the titles of each article in the article list, we can define aarchivesvariable to receive the article list, and then use{{ item.Title }}To get its title.

 Basic Traversal and Output Practice